gxlover0625/prompt-optimization/README.md

 > There are explanations of the parameters in the `src/main.py`.
 - pipline: the pipline to use, must be the key in the `src/config/pipline_config.py`.
 - model: (1) the model to use, must be the key in the `src/config/llm_config.py`.
 (2) If set this parameter, all the `*_agent` parameters in the `pipline_config.py` will be set the same as the model.
-- execution_agent: the execution agent to use, if pipline contains this component and you set this parameter, the execution agent will be overridden.
+- execution_agent: the execution agent to use, if pipline contains this component and you set this parameter, the `execution_agent` in the `pipline_config.py` will be overridden.
-- evaluation_agent: the evaluation agent to use, if pipline contains this component and you set this parameter, the evaluation agent will be overridden.
+- evaluation_agent: the evaluation agent to use, if pipline contains this component and you set this parameter, the `evaluation_agent` in the `pipline_config.py` will be overridden.
 Default is the metric provided by the dataset.
-- optimization_agent: the optimization agent to use, if pipline contains this component and you set this parameter, the optimization agent will be overridden.
+- optimization_agent: the optimization agent to use, if pipline contains this component and you set this parameter, the `optimization_agent` in the `pipline_config.py` will be overridden.
 - dataset: the dataset to use, must be the key in the `src/config/dataset_config.py`.
 - output_dir: the directory to save the results.